PLEASE HELP US TO IMPROVE THIS SECTION

 In late 1969, Jim Garrow (owner of The Tiki) decided to open a second gay bar in a former straight bar on Niagara Square called The Avenue.
 On a cold Sunday evening in December 1969 (before the heat and electricity had been turned on), Madeline Davis, Jim Haynes, Don Licht, and several others used the not-yet-open bar as a secret meeting place for gay people interested in forming a Buffalo chapter of the Mattachine Society (an early homophile organization).
 Frank Kamaney, a nationally known gay-rights activist, spoke at that candlelit meeting.
 Kamaney, now regarded as the father of the gay-rights movement, lost his Federal Civil Service job in the late 1950s for being gay.
 He sued the government, won, and got his job reinstated along with years of back pay.
 His victory inspired gays throughout the nation.

 A second organizational meeting was held in January 1970 with 200 interested people in attendance.
 Several committees were appointed to formalize the club's legal existence.
 Over a three month period a constitution and bylaws were adopted and in May 1970 Frank Russo was elected the first President of the Mattachine Society of the Niagara Frontier.
-A well-known local lesbian named Bobby Prebius was issued membership card #1.
+A well-known local lesbian named Bobby Prebis was issued membership card #1.

-That same month in 1970 the bar was raided by Buffalo police and its owner Jim Garrow was arrested on the premises.
+A month later in June 1970 the bar was raided by Buffalo police and its owner Jim Garrow was arrested on the premises.
 The bar permanently closed with his arrest and Mattachine moved its operations and monthly meetings to the Unitarian Universalist Church on Elmwood Ave at West Ferry.
 The building that housed the juice bar, with it's huge 14-foot Palladian glass windows, was demolished in 1972 to make room for Buffalo's new City Court Building, an example of Brutalist design by the renowned Chinese architect I.M.
 Pei.

 Back Pocket - 884 Main Street - Upstairs (1991 - 1995)